aws-lite/aws-lite/plugins/route53/readme.md

 - **`HostedZoneId` (string) [required]**
   - ID of the hosted zone containing the resource records set
 - **`MaxItems` (number)**
-  - Max number of items to be returned in a response.
-If the response has more items than `maxitems`, `IsTruncated` will be true and the response will be paginated
+  - Maximum number of items to be returned
 - **`StartRecordIdentifier` (string)**
   - Pagination cursor when the routing policy is not `simple` and results were truncated for a given DNS
 - **`StartRecordName` (string)**